|

 - Cruz Chica - village immediately north of La Cumbre.

 - Cruz Grande - valley, ravine, and village north of Cruz Chica.
-And, the summer home of John E. Benitz in same valley.
+(Also, John E. Benitz’s summer home in that valley.)

-- El Rincón - summer home of Alfred & Olga Benitz, in the Cruz Grande valley.
-(Joe & Audrey Traill visited regularly).
+- El Rincón - Alfred & Olga Benitz’s summer home in the Cruz Grande valley (up-river from J.E.
+Benitz’s home).

 - Greystone - summer home of William & Clara Benitz, in the village of Los Cocos, 3-5 km. north of Cruz Grande.